natelee3/new-interiorize/README.md

 </ul>

 ## Contributors
 <a href="https://github.com/sarahdepalo">Sarah dePalo</a> - Technical writer, user profile and style quiz design and functionality.
-Shopping cart calculations and item removal.
+Shopping cart calculations and item removal
 </br>
-<a href="https://github.com/zach-a-g">Zach Gleeson</a> - homepage, shop intro, item details, and shopping cart design and functionality.
+<a href="https://github.com/zach-a-g">Zach Gleeson</a> - homepage, shop intro, item details, and shopping cart design and functionality
 </br>
 <a href="https://github.com/logancooper">Logan Cooper</a> - Project manager, seeding and setup of database, setup of generateOrder and shopSearch routes
 </br>